LAStools/LAStools/bin/lasinfo_README.md

 -set_number_of_variable_length_records [n]: set number of variable length records to [n]
 -set_offset [x] [y] [z]             : CAREFUL! sets the offset in the LAS header to [x] [y] [z] without changing the point coordinates
 -set_offset_to_point_data [n]       : CAREFUL! sets the offset to point data field of the LAS header to [n] without checking whether this will corrupt the file
--set_point_data_format [n]          : CAREFUL! sets the point data format field of the LAS header to point type [n](1-10) without checking whether this will corrupt the file
+-set_point_data_format [n]          : CAREFUL! sets the point data format field of the LAS header to point type [n]{1-10} without checking whether this will corrupt the file
 -set_point_data_record_length [n]   : CAREFUL! sets the point data record length field of the LAS header to size [n] without checking whether this will corrupt the file
 -set_scale [x] [y] [z]              : quantize ASCII points with [x] [y] [z] (unit meters)
 -set_start_of_waveform_data_packet_record [n]: CAREFUL! sets the start of waveform data packet record field of the LAS header to [n] without checking whether this will corrupt the file
 -set_system_identifier [n]          : set the system identifier header entry to [n] (max 31 characters)
--set_version [n]                    : CAREFUL! sets the version field of the LAS header to [n](e.g. 1.2)  without checking whether this will corrupt the file
+-set_version [n]                    : CAREFUL! sets the version field of the LAS header to [n]{e.g. 1.2}  without checking whether this will corrupt the file
 -set_vlr_description [m] [n]        : set description of vlr [m] to [n]
 -set_vlr_record_id [m] [n]          : set record id of vlr [m] to [n]
 -set_vlr_user_id [m] [n]            : set user id of vlr [m] to [n]